Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-egress-access-controls.md

-# Module 4: Using egress access controls with global networkset
+# Module 4: Using egress access controls with global networkset which are also available in Calico open source project

 **Goal:** Configure egress access for specific workloads.